alondramora/one-good-thing/README.md

 # One Good Thing
 An app that encourages users to share one good thing that happened today.
 I was inspired to build this project in the midst of my own struggles with mental health.
-I find that focusing on the good things that happene every day (no matter how small) always seems to help, and I wanted to give others a space to do the same 💜
+I find that focusing on the good things that happen every day (no matter how small) always seems to help, and I wanted to give others a space to do the same 💜

 <!-- **Link to project:** http://recruiters-love-seeing-live-demos.com/